 The high school staff would benefit from additional professional development on how to use assessments to drive instruction and the ability to reflect on what instructional strategies are the best to improve student results and student comprehension.
 Teachers need to identify best instructional practices that led to positive student results.

-Learning Support teachers use PSSA/Keystone data to set goals for students and to identify areas of deficiency that need to be remediated.
+Special education teachers use PSSA/Keystone or PASA data to set goals for students and to identify areas of deficiency that need to be remediated.